juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

   TextAnnotation "Code samples on Nexmo Developer have cURL as well so if you're not using a lib, check those"

-  TextAnnotation "For exploring the APIs, grab the OpenAPI spec and import into Postman.
-This makes a great demo if you have postman installed!
-Download the OAS, go to 'import' above collections, import file, choose your file, and you get a new collection"
+  TextAnnotation "For exploring the APIs, grab the OpenAPI spec and import into Postman. **DEMO** but no API calls (you need a JWT).
+Video of this also available"

 ..
 Change to a title page
 .. raw:: pdf

-    PageBreak titlePage
+    PageBreak comboPage

 NCCO + API = Many Good Things
 =============================